Big East Coast storm to brush D.C. area with snow Friday into early Saturday

 - UKMet: 0.4 inches

-Amounts quickly increase closer to the bay, and snowfall may vary significantly over rather small distances.
-The chance of a snow “boom” goes up east and southeast of central Prince George’s County, but even there models disagree on how much will accumulate.
-If the storm track shifts east, they won’t see much.
+Amounts quickly increase closer to the bay, and snowfall may vary significantly over rather short distances.
+The chance of a snow “boom” goes up east and southeast of central Prince George’s County, but even there, models disagree on how much will accumulate.
+If the storm track shifts east, the area won’t see much.

-The National Weather Service snowfall forecast (shown above) is a bit more aggressive than ours and seems to be siding with the snowier models which track the storm a bit closer to the coast.
+The National Weather Service snowfall forecast (shown above) is a bit more aggressive than ours and seems to be siding with the snowier models that track the storm a bit closer to the coast.

 Storm timeline and temperatures